 18. Airport restaurants are open 24 hours a day

 Given the multitude of people traveling through airports, restaurants are always up and running.
-This allows them to cook food 24 hours a day and thus be able to provide for the needs of many travelers.
+This allows them to cook food 24 hours a day and thus be able to provide for the needs of many travelers looking to purchase a meal.

 17. Be careful what you handle

 Be aware that employees may know that you have handled narcotics by asking you to rub your hands on a wipe and then analyze it in a special machine.
-It is, therefore, better to be careful about the products you touch before you go on holiday!
+It is, therefore, better to be careful about the products you touch before you go on holiday unless you want to trade that vacation rental for a jail cell!

 16. VIP lounges are a win-win situation for everyone

-VIP lounges are as beneficial for employees as they are for travelers.
-Indeed, these places are perfect for relaxing if you have a long stopover to make.
+VIP lounges are as beneficial for employees as they are for travellers.
+Indeed, these places are perfect for relaxing if you have a long layover.
 You will find calm and comfort.
-Employees, for their part, say they make quite a lot of money in tips.
+Employees, for their part, say they bank quite a lot of money in tips.

 15. Your luggage is damaged, here’s why!